ande-box/C4DashboardTool/README.md

-Here is the combined and fully updated `README.md`.
-I have seamlessly integrated the Beta Release annotations, the Date Guard information, and the Local Network/Mobile access instructions directly into the relevant sections of your documentation.

-***

 # 🎛️ C4DashboardTool (Beta Trial)

 A standalone Windows application for monitoring and controlling your **Control4** smart home system via the Director API.
 No Python installation required — just download, configure, and run.